cppascalinux/cppascalinux.github.io/source/_posts/secretary-problems.md

 $$
 This equation might somehow look similar to the our target.
 However, even with the trick of negating the upper index (See *Concrete Mathematics*, p.
 164), I was stuck and couldn't simplify the sum.

 Then I tried to use *generating functions* since the sum looked like some convolution.
 But again I was stuck, as convolution couldn't handle terms involving $n$.
 (Most likely the all-mighty generating functions can solve this problem, but I'm not so familiar with it.
-QwQ) Then I realized that, perhaps I have to try some more classical and brute methods.
+QwQ) **(Update: see [Generating function](#generating-function))** Then I realized that, perhaps I have to try some more classical and brute methods.

 ## Summation by parts
 This is what brings real hope to the problem.
 We can use the summation by parts trick on the left-hand side of $\eqref{eq1}$: